 Polyphony is a term used to describe the number of individual notes that the piano can produce together at the same time.
 When shopping for an electronic piano, the bare minimum is 32-note polyphony.
 The highest quality digital pianos tend to have 128-note or 264-note polyphony.

 If you’re a novice pianist, it’s vital that you buy a piano that features learning tools and lessons that can help you transition from the beginner stages to more advanced stages.
 Such features include a built-in metronome, lighting schemes, chord display, and split function.
+When you reach the top-level, read our guide about the best pianos for advanced pianists to select your next instrument.

 While the above-mentioned pianos might not be able to compete with more expensive models, they still offer a great deal of value that will help you transition from a beginner pianist to a more advanced player.
 Feel free to let us know if you have any questions regarding today’s topic.